 Subjects like increasing revenue and marketing tend to be the flashier steps of starting a small business, but the back-end stuff like accounting can’t be overlooked.
 Accounting will tell you the bottom line—how profitable are you?
 If you think of it in those terms, it’s surprising that more people don’t LOVE accounting.

 Love it or hate it—accounting is critical, and luckily you don’t have to go get your degree in accounting to successfully grow.
-There are just a few basic questions that you should understand to ensure that you’re making the best decisions for your small business accounting practice:
+But you DO need to understand some key components of the practice to ensure you’re making the best decisions for your business, namely:

 - What exactly IS accounting?